What You Need to Know About the Color of a Vehicle Title in Oklahoma

 YELLOW TITLE.
 This vehicle has been "Rebodied" meaning it is built from parts of two vehicles or has a new chassis.

 Even if the title is GREEN, you need to insect for the words "Branded", "Insurance Loss" or "Recovered Theft Loss."
 These brands indicate the vehicle has a mark on its history in the past, often in another state.
+If you have questions about your title, click here for a free case review.

 We recommend that you carefully investigate the history of any vehicle carrying any brand on the title.
 The business of shady car dealers is to buy a vehicle with a bad history for less money and to sell it without full and truthful disclosure of that history for more than it would otherwise be worth.